 PHI National and Regional Offices

 PHI is based in the Bronx, NY.
 It established a Washington, DC, office in 2008 to more deeply engage federal policymakers on health care, aging, and workforce policy issues that impact direct-care workers and the quality of long-term care.
-In addition, PHI sponsors a regional program based in Lansing, MI.
+PHI established its Midwest office first in Michigan (2000) and then Illinois (2013) to leverage organizational development, curriculum and training efforts and advance policy goals in the region.